Neoclassical economics: Supply and demand model

 Neoclassical economics emphasizes equilibria, which are the solutions of agent maximization problems.
 Regularities in economies are explained by methodological individualism, the position that economic phenomena can be explained by aggregating over the behavior of agents.
 The emphasis is on microeconomics.
-Institutions, which might be considered as prior to and conditioning individual behavior, are de-emphasized.
+Institutions, which might be considered as before and conditioning individual behavior, are de-emphasized.
 Economic subjectivism accompanies these emphases.
 See also general equilibrium.